jtpaasch/bap-kb/01-knowledge-base/01/README.md

 end
 ```

-Specify a package name (BAP uses this to namespace your classes, so choose a name that uniquely identifies your organizaton):
+Next, specify a package name (BAP uses this to namespace your classes, so choose a name that uniquely identifies your organizaton):

 ```
 module Car = struct